KFC employee shot in St. Louis after customer told they’re ‘out of corn’

-ST. LOUIS – A man shot a Kentucky Fried Chicken employee Monday evening in St. Louis in a dispute that intensified when the restaurant ran “out of corn,” police say.
+ST. LOUIS (KTVI) – A man shot a Kentucky Fried Chicken employee Monday evening in St. Louis, Missouri, in a dispute that intensified when the restaurant ran “out of corn,” police say.

 The shooting happened around 6:30 p.m.
 Monday at the KFC restaurant in the 5000 block of Delmar Boulevard in the Central West End neighborhood.

-A short time later, the suspect pulled up to a drive-thru window with a handgun.
+A short time later, the suspect pulled up to a drive-thru window with a handgun, police say.
 A 25-year-old employee went outside to talk with the driver, then he returned to the restaurant with a gunshot wound.

-Police say the victim is in critical, but stable condition and is currently hospitalized with injuries.
+Police say the victim is in critical, but stable condition and remained hospitalized Tuesday.

 The suspect took off from the restaurant after the gunfire.
-Police described the suspect as a Black man, around 40-50 years of age and thin built with a scruffy beard.
-He was last seen wearing a blue jean jacket with a gray hood and sleeves.
+Police say the suspect, who was last seen wearing a blue jean jacket with a gray hood and sleeves, is a Black man in his 40s or 50s, with a thin build and a scruffy beard.

 The St. Louis Metropolitan Police Department is handling the investigation.